ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 *This plot represents the mean elapsed time versus the mean energy consumption for each JVM, with error bars in two dimensions, including the 90% confidence level error.*

-Based on this plot, it can be observed that GraalVM EE consumes slightly less power than Azul Prime VM, but it takes more time to complete the task.
+Based on this plot, it can be observed that GraalVM EE consumes slightly less energy than Azul Prime VM, but it takes more time to complete the task.
 However, it is important to note that Azul Prime VM stands out as the fastest option in this plot.

 Let's consider now an analogy from the car industry: Is the most powerful car the most eco-friendly one?
 Of course not.
 On the contrary, a very powerful car with a larger engine tends to consume more fuel, potentially leading to more pollution.
 While the software realm may not directly mirror the dynamics of the car industry, this analogy serves to emphasize the difference between performance and energy consumption.